isomerpages/moe-yusofishaksec/_yi-experience/Academic Programmes/Science Department.md

 The Upper Secondary Biology syllabus seeks to develop in students the understanding, skills, ethics and attitudes relevant to the practices of science, enabling them to:

-1\. appreciate practical applications of Biology/ Chemistry/ Physics in the real world,
+1. Appreciate practical applications of Biology/ Chemistry/ Physics in the real world,

-2\.  deepen their interest in Biology/ Chemistry/ Physics for future learning and work,
+2. Deepen their interest in Biology/ Chemistry/ Physics for future learning and work, and

-3\.  become scientifically literate citizens who can innovate and seize opportunities in the 21st century, and
+3. Become scientifically literate citizens who can innovate and seize opportunities in the 21st century, and

 **_\[Biology\]_**&nbsp;develop a way of thinking to understand how living organisms work to sustain life and use the disciplinary ideas in Biology to approach, analyse and solve problems in biological systems.